Esri/kubeutils/README.md

-  --server                      k8s api of the cluster --token                       token for accessing the cluster --certificate-authority-data  TLS certificate for the cluster --env                         which hub environment/namespace to rollback
+  --server                      k8s api of the cluster --token                       token for accessing the cluster --certificate-authority-data  TLS certificate for the cluster --env                         which environment/namespace to rollback
                                                                       [choices: "dev", "qa", "prod"]
 ```